 This is the second fire at the business in as many days.

-A fire on Monday night put 21 people out of a job and caused extensive damage to the building.
+A fire on Monday night put 21 people out of a job and caused extensive damage to the kitchen on the opposite side of the building as Wednesday morning's fire.

 The cause of that fire remains unknown, and it's unclear whether the person of interest taken into custody on Wednesday is connected to the first fire.